eduardo-sm/tizen-help/README.md

 ## Windows Caveats

-- For Git bash, it will wrap tizen and sdb and use `cmd.exe` to execute them.
+- For Git bash, it will wrap tizen and sdb commands and it will use `cmd.exe` to execute them.

+- If used from prowershell, the wrapper needs to find `env.exe` executable.
+You may need to add `C:\Program Files\Git\usr\bin` (or the the path you installed git e.g. GIT_INSTALL_PATH\Gir\usr\bin) to your path.
+  - You can test this by running `where.exe env`.
+If you don't get an output it means `env.exe` is not in the path.

 - On WSL it can use either native Tizen CLI Tools for Linux or Tizen CLI Tools for windows.
 The windows tools will be executed by calling the command using `cmd.exe`.
-To avoid issues with UNC paths (if usign windows cli) the tizen-help command will process all the commands in a temporal directory of the windows user and copy the results back to the original working directory.
+To avoid issues with UNC paths the tizen-help command will process all the commands in a temporal directory of the windows user and copy the results back to the original working directory.

 # Dependencies